 What do you think of their "three E's" of sustainability?
 Do they address all three in this article?

 Warner and DeCosse do an excellent job of communicating the human dimensions of sustainability, particularly our ethical obligation to future generations.
 Their argument is also strikingly anthropocentric.
 You might have noticed that non-human nature is considered only as a resource for human use.
 The authors may not consider non-human nature to only have instrumental value, but that is the implication in this short article.
-Are there other ways to the think about sustainability that avoid the anthropocentric position?
+Are there other ways to think about sustainability that avoid the anthropocentric position?

 Reading Assignment: "The Ethics of Sustainability: Why Should we Care?"